conormcafee/mitso-marketing/src/pages/case-studies/robert-mizzell.md

 * Authentic, impactful branding achieving stand out on stage
 * New revenue stream due to demand for new branded merchandise
-* A successful brand reveal which attracted X live views
+* A successful brand reveal which attracted 6.7k live views
-* % increase in following
+* 392% increase in following across channels
-* % increase in engagement
+* 207% increase in engagement on Facebook
 * 90,000 impressions and 5,000 link clicks for Robert’s UK Tour campaign